 Moe and Ytre-Arne leads new project on media experiences

-The project is a part of the new Centre of Excellence: MediaFutures.
+The project is a part of the new Centre for Research-based Innovation (SFI)

-On June 12th the Research Council of Norway announced that UiB would get funding for a new Centre of Excellence: MediaFutures.
+On June 12th the Research Council of Norway announced that UiB would get funding for a new Centre for Research-based Innovation: MediaFutures.
 The centre will be a part of the Department of Information Studies and Media Science, and one of the projects are developed by the leaders of Bergen Media Use Research Group; professor Hallvard Moe and professor Brita Ytre-Arne.

 Media experiences investigated

 Postdoctoral fellow Erik Knudsen and professor II Irene Costera Meijer will also take part in the project, which is called Understanding media experiences.

 – We will investigate user patterns and experiences across digital media, and will especially work on developing methods to reach dimensions which are not easily discovered through traditional methods.
 News consumption is an important field, and we want to study users who leave few digital footprints, and learn about experiences we cannot uncover through standard audience research.
 The project also aims to understand the user patterns of tomorrow, and among other things we will collaborate with NRK (norwegian broadcaster) on an entographic study on youths media habits, professor Ytre-Arne says.

 Ana Milojevic's postdoctoral fellow project on media users and the Bergen Media City, and Marianne Borchgrevink-Brækhus' project on algorithm operated front pages, are also tied to the project and the MediaFutures-centre.

 MediaFutures will start up autumn 2020, the centre having a cost limit on 280 million NOK.
 How much the project will get will not be decided before negotiations with all partners in the new centre are finalized.
 Partners include UiB, the University of Oslo and many of the media concerns in Bergen Media City.